Currently available therapies may be helpful in addressing the symptoms of

 Non-Surgical Treatment for Knee Pain

-Non-surgical treatment can slow the progression of osteoarthritis, increase motion, and improve strength.
-Most treatment programs combine lifestyle modifications, medication, and physical therapy.
+Non-surgical treatment may slow the progression of osteoarthritis, increase motion, and improve strength.
+Most treatment programs combine lifestyle modifications, medication, and/or physical therapy.

 Lifestyle Modifications for Knee Pain